dmozzoni/activerecord-intro/readme.md

 - Define the term `ORM` and why we use it over a database language.
 - Explain what Active Record is and what problems it solves.
+- Explain why you would create a Model (in the MVC sense) that does not use AR
 - Explain convention over configuration and how it relates to Active Record
 - Define a class that inherits from AR
 - Utilize AR to perform CRUD actions on a database